 Industry Members Share What AFE Means to Them

-In celebration of our 60th anniversary, we are inviting the floral community to share their #AFEandMe stories with us.
+As a part of our 60th anniversary celebration, we launched an ongoing campaign asking the floral community to share their #AFEandMe stories with us.
 From long-time supporters to industry experts and students, many industry members have participated and shared how AFE has impacted them both personally and professionally.

 Terry Lanker shares her #AFEandMe story from the perspective of industry education, “I am so grateful for the gift of scholarship funding that AFE has granted my students in the @theOhioStateUniversity ATI Floral Design and Marketing program.
 For many of our students, finances are a primary driver affecting their decision to pursue higher education.
 I am proud of our graduates who are making great contributions to the floral industry and I thank AFE for the generous support that helped pave the way for their academic success!”